viraptor/reverse-interview/README.md

 - What happens after pushback? ("this can't be done in the projected time")
 - What kind of meetings happen every week?
 - What's the product/service schedule? (n-weekly releases / continuous deployment / multiple release streams / ...)
+- What happens after production incidents?
+Is there a culture of blameless analysis?

 # The Company